xiaoniu-578fa6bff964d005/docfetcher/src/net/sourceforge/docfetcher/man/en/DocFetcher_Manual_files/Memory_Limit.markdown

 Linux
 -----
-The Linux launcher script will be in `/usr/share/docfetcher/` if you're using the non-portable version of DocFetcher.
-Open the launcher script `DocFetcher.sh` with a text editor, and in the last line, alter the expression `-Xmx256m` as needed, for example to `-Xmx512m`.
+Open the launcher script `DocFetcher/DocFetcher.sh` with a text editor, and in the last line, alter the expression `-Xmx256m` as needed, for example to `-Xmx512m`.

 Mac OS X
 --------